pjmclaughlin1979/conferences/ds-2019/arcade/README.md

 [GeoJSONLayer with z](https://ycabon.github.io/2019-devsummit-plenary/2_geojson.html)

+Renders earthquakes at their real-world depth based on an attribute value.

 [Elevation options sample](https://developers.arcgis.com/javascript/latest/sample-code/scene-elevationinfo/live/index.html)

 This sample shows how to change the elevation information of a 2D FeatureLayer for 3D visualization.
 Various options are available to customize the elevation of features in a 3D scene by modifying the elevationInfo property of a FeatureLayer.